-MCC works with the EXIT and the Goodwill IGNITE programs to provide non-credit opportunities to re-entering citizens.
+MCC works with the EXIT and the Goodwill IGNITE programs to provide opportunities to citizens re-entering the community from jail.
 These are non-credit programs that focus on basic skills to make individuals more employable in entry level positions while demonstrating how further studies could allow progression along career pathways.
+About 80% of participants completing these programs are immediately employed.